WhiteBatz/bestseller-backend-engineer-assignment/readme.md

 Use docker containers for all your dependencies (database, message queue, etc.).
 You do not have to prepare the services for container usage.

+You can use whatever database you like (we use PostgreSQL) and any messagequeue/pubsub you like (we use GCP Pub/Sub).

 ## Important notice
 Use best practices for C#/.NET and make sure you think about testability (don't write tests, but write code that can be tested if need be).